 He is the founder and a trustee of the Bananabox Trust, which supports projects in Northern Malawi as well as organising containers of goods on behalf of other charities to be sent to Malawi; and is a trustee of Smileawi, a dental charity operating in Northern Malawi.
 He divides his time between Dundee and Mzuzu, the capital of Northern Malawi.

 Eileen Sinclair, Secretary and Trustee

 Eileen joined the Board in 2013 and has been a supporter of the Mamie Martin Fund since its inception in 1993.
-She is a retired veterinary surgeon and spent more than 30 years working in, and managing, a small animal practice in Ayrshire with my 2 business partners. she was secretary of Cunninghame South Constituency Labour Party and chairperson of Ayrshire CND for several years, until expansion in their business took up all her spare time.
+She is a retired veterinary surgeon and spent more than 30 years working in, and managing, a small animal practice in Ayrshire with her two business partners.
+She was secretary of Cunninghame South Constituency Labour Party and chairperson of Ayrshire CND for several years, until expansion in their business took up all her spare time.

 The Mamie Martin Fund has been a huge presence in their family life, and Eileen feels honoured to play her part in continuing its valuable and essential work in North Malawi – helping impoverished young women into secondary education.

 Grandson of Jack and Mamie Martin and son of John and Margaret Sinclair, Willie has been a Committee Member/Trustee of the charity since approximately 1995, and Convenor for many years.
 Willie visited Malawi in 2005 and would like to go back, but his busy life as a Grandad and retiree currently precludes such a journey.
 Willie uses his musical contacts and enthusiasm for cycling to raise money for the Fund.